 This project sparked an ecologists mind who works for the UN in Kenya - she wants to look at getting the wristbands for the 2020 event produced from material that isn't harmful to the environment, as well as look into getting them made by developmental people who could benefit from the work.

 For this reason, please consider supporting the next wristband project.

 Further donations to this project will be directed to the AfrikaBurn Headquarter.

 AfrikaBurns's great artworks are often hand-made using natural materials.
 The wristband, I believe, should honor this tradition.

-The wristbands will be produced by an automated loom.
-Eight colored yarns will be woven onto a base fabric, giving the wristband a nice, haptic touch.
+The wristbands will be made from fabric, giving the wristband a nice, haptic touch.

 Aluminum seals have been chosen for closure, since I strongly believe in not using any one-way products made from plastic.
 If you interested to know why please take a look here and here.

 Here is a list of all budget positions needed to complete this project: